getsentry/sentry-docs/src/collections/_documentation/platforms/dotnet/index.md

 ## Ignoring Exceptions

-You can simply ignore exceptions by their type when initializing the SDK:
+You can ignore exceptions by their type when initializing the SDK:

 ```csharp
 SentrySdk.Init(o => o.AddExceptionFilterForType<OperationCancelledException>());